- Requirements for a Diploma of College Studies (DCS)

 A student must formally register to audit a course at the beginning of the term, subject to the permission of the professor and the Director of College Programs or Associate Dean for University Programs depending on course level, and will not normally be allowed to change to regular course status after registration deadlines have passed.
 The level of participation of auditing students will be determined by the teaching staff, and will normally exclude submission of assignments or writing exams.
 Audited courses will be annotated by the code "AU" on the transcript.

-Credits granted following a challenge exam or for courses completed outside the university system or recognized professional experience (or expertise) are annotated on the transcript with the code "CG".
-Marks for CG courses will not be included in overall average calculations.
+Credits granted following a challenge exam or for courses completed outside the university system or recognized professional experience (or expertise) are annotated on the transcript with the code "CA".
+Marks for CA courses will not be included in overall average calculations.

 The grades obtained in Extra Courses are counted in the student's term and cumulative averages, and when the Extra Course is within the field of study or discipline, the grade obtained in that course is taken into account with respect to the award of distinctions.

 Transfer credits may be granted for university courses that are assessed through the evaluation process of previous training and is deemed satisfying RMC Saint Jean’s academic requirements for a given program.
-Transfer Credits are annotated on the transcript with the code “TC”.
+Transfer Credits are annotated on the transcript with the code "CT" .
+Marks for CT courses will not be included in overall average calculations.

 All university students who graduate with an 80% average for all Third and Fourth year courses have their transcript annotated « First Class Distinction.